-Consolida is a hardy annual that reaches from 30 to 120 cm in height.
+Consolida is a hardy annual that reaches from 30 to 120 cm (1 to 4 feet) in height.

 They bloom from Summer into the beginning of autumn.
 Consolida plants are also known by their common names of Larkspur and Annual Delphinium.